dotnet/aspnetcore/specs/TransportProtocols.md

 HTTP Post is a half-transport, it is only able to send messages from the Client to the Server, as such it is **always** used with one of the other half-transports which can send from Server to Client (Server Sent Events and Long Polling).

-This transport requires that a connection be established using the `OPTIONS [endpoint-base]` request.
+This transport requires that a connection be established using the `POST [endpoint-base]/negotiate` request.

 The HTTP POST request is made to the URL `[endpoint-base]`.
 The **mandatory** `connectionId` query string value is used to identify the connection to send to.
 If there is no `connectionId` query string value, a `400 Bad Request` response is returned.
 Upon receipt of the **entire** payload, the server will process the payload and responds with `200 OK` if the payload was successfully processed.
 If a client makes another request to `/` while an existing request is outstanding, the new request is immediately terminated by the server with the `409 Conflict` status code.